Key facts at a glance

 Family Guidance Centre (mandatory)

-Muslim divorce in the UAE must begin at the Family Guidance Centre in the emirate where you reside.
+Muslim (Sharia-track) divorce in the UAE must begin at the Family Guidance Centre in the emirate where you reside.
 You cannot skip this step.
-The Centre attempts reconciliation over one or more sessions.
-If reconciliation fails, it issues a referral to court.
+Under Federal Decree-Law No. 41 of 2024, the reconciliation window was shortened to 60 days (down from 90 under the old 2005 law).
+If reconciliation fails, the Centre issues a referral to court.

 2. 2